reviews

 Dan Herman

 “I really like the multi-dimensional sounds along classic pop folk of Liam Macdonald's music.”
-(Dan has played 'Please Tell Me' on his program.)

 CKCU FM Radio 93.1 in Ottawa, Canada